Korea Hapkido Federation: Founder

 Ji Han Jae was the founder of the original Korea Hapkido Association (Dae Han Hapkido Hyub Hoe) in 1965.
 The first president of the Dae Han Hapkido Hyub Hoe was Park Jong-Kyu who was Head of Security Forces for the South Korean president.
 Later Kim Woo Joong, president of the Dae Woo company was elected president of the KHA.
 These political connections greatly increased the association's power and influence.
 The prime movers in this organization were members of Ji's original 'Sung Moo Kwan'.

 The KHA later grew into the Republic of Korea Hapkido Association (Dae Han Min Gook Hyub Hoe) with the merging of Ji han Jae's 'Dae Han Hapkido Hyub Hoe', Kim Moo-Hong's 'Han Gook Hapkido Hyub Hoe' (Korean Hapkido Association) and Myung Jae Nam's 'Han Gook Hapki Hoe' (Korean Hapki Association) in 1973.
 Choi Dae-Hoon was elected president of the association with Ji Han Jae serving as senior vice president.

 By 1983, Oh, See Lim, with many of the original founding members of the association departing, renamed the association by the first organizational name used by Ji, the Dae Han Hapkido Hyub Hoe.
 With a new preferred English rendering, the new Korea Hapkido Federation was born.

 Prominent members

-A list of people who were or are prominent members of the Korea Hapkido Federation: